dotnetdev-kr/Experimental.System.Messaging/README.md

 ## Release Note

+### v1.1.0 (2019-11-06)
+Trustee class namespace was moved from System.Messaging to Experimental.System.Messaging.
+It could break your existing build process.

 ### v1.0.0 (2018-01-06)
 This version of the System.Messaging package excludes all advanced features such as code access security, execute permissions, and Active Directory integration.
 I released the package keeping in mind the minimal use of Message Queuing communication facilities.
 Please confirm whether it is suitable for actual use through unit test and integration test.